MengaPierpaolo/MagicBus/README.md

 ## Summary

-Using the dotnet core command line, trying to use just VSCode (to prove it's possible), and relying on Visual Studio when the reliable old friend helps avoid a headache, here's a sample application using the theme of a Travel Diary as it's domain.
+Using the dotnet core 1.0.0 command line tools and VSCode here's a sample application using the theme of a Travel Diary as it's domain.
-This has helped to learn and find issues much quicker than using the very simple quick-start projects that i have found dotted around.

 *Note: Please see the Issues log in Github for known issues and enhancements that are still in progress.